 I suppose down here “salsa” can mean damn near anything in the spectrum of texture (except for pico de gallo, which has its own special niche).
 It’s like when someone here in Texas says “I’m getting a Coke.”
-That might mean Dr. Pepper, actually, or anything that is dark, carbonated, and has caffeine in it.
+That could mean Dr. Pepper or anything that is dark, carbonated, and has caffeine in it.

 I guess it comes down to regional particularities and semantics at this point.
 I just find it funny in a way.